 Back to school: For children with disabilities, collaboration on returning to classrooms is essential

-As Southern California students head back to the classroom this fall, UCLA Health pediatrician Rebecca Dudovitz, MD, and developmental psychologist and researcher Emily Hotez, PhD, are urging schools, pediatricians and families to strategize together around helping students with disabilities transition back into the classroom environment.
+As Southern California students head back to the classroom this fall, this time in person, UCLA Health pediatrician Rebecca Dudovitz, MD, and developmental psychologist and researcher Emily Hotez, PhD, are urging schools, pediatricians and families to strategize together around helping students with disabilities transition back into the classroom environment.

 Still, 10%-25% of students in the high-risk population, such as English learners, children in foster care, students experiencing homelessness and children with disabilities, have completely missed out on learning since the beginning of the pandemic, according to education researchers.